OpHaCo/hoverbot/README.md

 ## **Description**

 Power your robot, chair, couch,  with an overboard!
 Gives anything two wheels drive!
 Hoverboard are chinese low cost products.
-Hacking it can give a meaningful platform to give a two wheel drive control to anything
+Hacking it can give a meaningful platform to give a two wheels drive platform to anything

 ## **Prerequisities**